B-Malikk/Project-PAD/README.md

 ## Additional information

 - The documentation for this project can be found under the `docs/` folder.
-- A website has to be hosted somewhere, its HTML files can be found under `app/mirai/HTML/`
+- A website has to be hosted somewhere, its HTML files can be found under `app/mirai/HTML/` and its url is loaded on the tablet in main.py
 - The Main class is an MQTT subscriber as well, please do not run anything that blocks the main thread in it.
 (Such as `time.sleep()`)

 ## Contributors